Jan 6 panel: More people turn up with evidence against Trump

 The panel already has subpoenaed former White House counsel Pat Cipollone, who investigators remain hopeful will appear Wednesday for a deposition, and said it would also welcome follow-up details from Secret Service members with Trump that day.

-Rep. Adam Kinzinger, R-Ill., cited Hutchinson’s testimony that Trump wanted to join an angry mob that marched to the Capitol on Jan.
-6 where they rioted as particularly valuable in “inspiring” more people to step forward as the committee gets set for at least two public hearings this month.
+Rep. Adam Kinzinger, R-Ill., cited Hutchinson’s testimony that Trump wanted to join an angry mob of his supporters who marched on Jan.
+6, 2021, to the Capitol, where they rioted, as particularly valuable in “inspiring” more people to step forward as the committee gets set for at least two public hearings this month.

 “Every day we get new people that come forward and say, ‘Hey, I didn’t think maybe this piece of the story that I knew was important,’” he said Sunday.
 “There will be way more information and stay tuned.”

-The committee has been intensifying its yearlong investigation into the attack on Jan.
-6, 2021, and Trump’s efforts to overturn the 2020 election.
+The committee has been intensifying its yearlong investigation into the Jan.
+6 attack and Trump’s efforts to overturn the 2020 presidential election.
 The next hearings will aim to show how Trump illegally directed a violent mob toward the Capitol on Jan.
-6, and then failed to take quick action to stop the attack once it began.
-Over the weekend, Rep. Liz Cheney, R-Wyo., the committee’s vice chair, made clear that criminal referrals to the Justice Department, including against Trump, could follow.
+6 and then failed to take quick action to stop the attack once it began.
+Over the weekend, Rep. Liz Cheney, R-Wyo., the committee’s vice chair, made clear that criminal referrals to the Justice Department, including against the Republican former president, could follow.

 The committee also has been reviewing new documentary film footage of Trump’s final months in office, including interviews with Trump and members of his family.